Lebowitz Artist-in-Residence

 Connect directly with professional artists!

-The Lebowitz Artist-in-Residence program brings a distinguished woman or gender diverse artist to campus for a year to present a solo exhibition of their artwork, give artist’s talks, and collaborate with Douglass students on hands-on creative projects and workshops.
+The Lebowitz Artist-in-Residence program brings a distinguished artist to campus for a year to present a solo exhibition of their artwork, give artist’s talks, and collaborate with Douglass students on hands-on creative projects and workshops.
 Founded in 1999, this residency is part of the Douglass Faculty Fellows program and is in partnership with the Art + Design Department at Mason Gross School of the Arts.

 - Sandy Rodriguez (2022-2023)